Peer-to-Peer networking, commonly known as P2P, is a quick and reliable way to share files with a large number of internet users.

 Peer-to-Peer networks have been a core part of the file-sharing community for years now and boast numerous advantages, but as with any other application architecture, they have certain disadvantages as well.

-Since the file information gets collected from several sources, the P2P file sharing application is able to download that very information from different sources simultaneously.
+Since the file information gets collected from several sources, the P2P file-sharing application is able to download that very information from different sources simultaneously.
 This speeds up the downloading and uploading process.

-As the P2P network involves multiple computers that share the information stored on them, the database of information available is enormous than any other search you make online.
+As P2P involves multiple computers that share the information stored on them, the database of information available is enormous than any other search you make online.
 A P2P database hosts numerous files that won’t be available if you search for them otherwise which is why they’re popular in nature.

-Why it is still used?
+Why is P2P still widely used?

 - Downloading Linux Distributions

 - Share large amounts of corporate data

 But given its availability, it's very easy to share your IP address with other users. as you’re entitled to know who is connecting to you and who you’re connecting to Your ISP also can detect IP address traffic that you are using P2P platforms and often frown upon the activity; either they will ban you or set bandwidth throttling limits which can only be evaded after connecting to a P2P optimized VPN server.

 PureVPN boasts self-engineered and self-optimized servers that are designed with keeping P2P traffic capability in mind: